xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 ###Block Scope

 Before learning about control structures, you need to know more about blocks.
 A block or compound statement consists of a number of Java statements, surrounded by a pair of braces.
-Blocks de ne the scope of your variables.
+Blocks can define the "scope" of your variables.

-Blocks can be nested
+Blocks can be nested.

 -